-The previous work on Active Travel Audits has produced an Active Travel Prioritised Action Plan for regional centres and has been a very effective tool in attracting external funding.
-To further support this work and help our partner local authorities attract funding, HITRANS have in partnership with Sustrans created the post of Active Travel Officer.
-The post, initially for the next two years, based within the HITRANS offices will provide support and guidance on Active Travel throughout the region.
+The previous work on Active Travel Audits has produced an Active Travel Prioritised Action Plan for regional centres and this has been a very effective tool in attracting external funding.
+To further support this work and help our partner local authorities attract funding HITRANS have joined in partnership with Sustrans with the creation of an Active Travel Officer post, initially for the next two years, based within the HITRANS offices to provide support and guidance on Active Travel throughout the region.
 This includes a £100k budget per annum to add value and assist Active Travel project development.